KiltedCode/kiltedcode.github.io/_pages/talks.md

 lead_text: 'Sometimes they let me talk in front of people.
 Sometimes they even listen.'
 ---

 This is a collection of talks I've given.
-Ok... right now it's just the talk I am _giving_ but it will expand to include past talks.
+There's various degrees of content, from the slides and repos to even some videos and blogs.

 ## Myths of Angular 2: What Angular Really Is